 2. Universal Translator

 In several episodes, we marveled at the universal translator, which decoded what aliens said in real-time—and in the later shows, it was integrated into the communication badges (which explains why basically everyone, regardless of home planet, spoke English).
 Now, there's an app for that.
 Voice Translator by TalirApps understands 71 languages (no Klingon yet, though).
 You speak in your native tongue and the app translates your phrase into another language.

 3. Tablet Computers

-Lieutenant Commander Geordi Laforge—you know, the guy from Reading Rainbow—used a tablet computer (what they called Personal Access Data Devices, or PADDs) to punch in coordinates for the next star system.
-Other Starfleet personnel used them to watch video and listen to music—just the things we use tablets like the Google Nexus 10 for today.
+Lieutenant Commander Geordi La Forge—you know, the guy from Reading Rainbow—used a tablet computer (what they called Personal Access Data Devices, or PADDs) to punch in coordinates for the next star system.
+Other Starfleet personnel used them to watch videos and listen to music—just the things we use tablets for today.

 In the TV show, a tricorder is a handheld device that scans for geological, biological, and meteorological anomalies.
 Handy!
-Recently, Peter Jansen from McMaster University in Ontario built a working prototype that scans for magnetic fields and other interference.
+In 2012, Peter Jansen from McMaster University in Ontario built a working prototype that scans for magnetic fields and other interference.
 And there are lots of other real-world tricorders, too.

-On Star Trek: The Next Generation, you could walk into a chamber onboard the Enterprise and visit your home planet for a quick barbecue, or even have an affair with a hologram.
-Leave it to a bunch of University of Southern California students to make virtual reality a little more down-to-Earth—Project Holodeck uses virtual reality goggles to create a fictional world.
-(Though no encounters with Minuet have yet been reported.)
+On Star Trek: The Next Generation, you could walk into a chamber on the Enterprise and visit your home planet for a quick barbecue, or even have an affair with a hologram.
+Leave it to a bunch of University of Southern California students to make virtual reality a little more down-to-Earth—Project Holodeck used virtual reality goggles to create a fictional world.
+(Though no encounters with Minuet were reported.)

 6. Communicator Badge